mistralmcp/cvmaker/README.md

 A Python tool to generate professional resumes in PDF format using LaTeX templates.

+## Live Server

+The service is deployed and accessible at: [https://cvmaker-0c81a29d.alpic.live/](https://cvmaker-0c81a29d.alpic.live/)

 ## Prerequisites

 1. Python 3.10 or higher